-5.6.5.
+5.5.3.
 Destruction of dependent objects

-When the container destroys an instance of a bean or of any Java EE component class supporting injection, the container destroys all dependent objects, as defined in Section 6.4.2, "Dependent object destruction", after the @PreDestroy callback completes and after the servlet destroy() method is called.
+When the container destroys an instance of a bean or of any Java EE component class supporting injection, the container destroys all dependent objects, as defined in Section 6.4.2, "Destruction of objects with scope @Dependent", after the @PreDestroy callback completes and after the servlet destroy() method is called.

-5.6.6.
+5.5.4.
 Invocation of producer or disposer methods